15th International Conference on Urban Drainage (ICUD 2020), 6 to 11 September 2020, Melbourne, Australia

 Urban drainage systems are designed to convey stormwater runoff and sewage flows of magnitudes varying from low dry-weather flows to floods, control fluxes of pollutants resulting from human activities, and contribute to the general well-being of the urban population.
 Furthermore, such goals should be accomplished within the framework of integrated management of urban waters, with minimal impacts on receiving waters, in a cost-effective way, and under conditions of steadily increasing populations of large cities.
 In view of these high demands, urban drainage is becoming a key issue in the management of urban water resources.

-The main objective of the Joint IAHR/IAWQ (International Association for Water Quality) Committee on Urban Storm Drainage is to promote an ecosystem approach to the planning, design and operation of urban storm drainage.
+The main objective of the Joint IAHR/IWA (International Water Association) Committee on Urban Drainage is to promote an ecosystem approach to the planning, design and operation of urban drainage.
 This objective supports sustainable development of urban areas, protects their natural environment, and requires that hydrologic, hydraulic, water quality and ecological issues of drainage design are properly considered in a cost-effective integrated way.
 Computer modelling, operational research techniques and expert systems are standard tools for the optimisation of drainage design, operation and their associated costs.

 Every urban area has its special characteristics depending on climate, topography, development, engineering practices, institutional and political framework, population and economy.
 Thus, there are no universal solutions which could be recommended under all circumstances and the state-of-the-art solutions have to be examined and promoted with respect to the specific local conditions and drainage problems.
 For example, drainage problems in developing countries as well as in the newly established democracies in Eastern Europe need special considerations.
 These countries are facing great difficulties in dealing with environmental issues under adverse economic conditions, strong competition among various sectors for limited available funds, and the lack of effective institutional arrangements that can resolve these problems.